 The first thing to confirm is that all 1Blocker extensions are enabled in your iPhone's or iPad's Settings > Safari > Extensions (under "General").
 There will be eight switches related to 1Blocker.
 They are responsible for specific rule categories.
 Our extensions do not slow down Safari, therefore to make it more convenient for you, we recommend enabling all of them in your device's Settings and managing content blocking in the 1Blocker app instead.

 Now it's worth checking whether these categories are turned on in the app itself.
 You just need to open the 1Blocker app and enable content blocking categories you are interested in.
 Done, you are all set.

 On macOS devices, the process is pretty similar.
-After the installation is completed, in the Safari browser, go to Safari > Preferences > Extensions, and enable all the checkboxes related to 1Blocker.
+After the installation is completed, in the Safari browser, go to Safari > Settings > Extensions, and enable all the checkboxes related to 1Blocker.